 Forecast Origin Dates

 The J-SCOPE forecast system for Washington and Oregon coastal waters presents preliminary results for the 2023 upwelling season.
-Although a weak La Niña was still apparent during January, the CFS forecast indicates continued weak El Niño conditions throughout the summer, with more uncertainty surrounding the development of a strong El Niño condition versus a return to neutral conditions in the forecasts heading into the summer.
+Although a weak La Niña was still apparent during January, the CFS forecast indicates continued weak El Niño conditions throughout the summer, with more uncertainty surrounding the development of a strong El Niño condition versus a return to neutral conditions in the forecasts heading into the fall.
 In comparison to the climatological data, during the summer upwelling season (May - August), coastal regions are forecasted to have slightly higher sea surface temperatures (SST) with the warm anomalies extending subsurface along 47 N and 44 N. Bottom oxygen is forecasted to be lower over both the Washington Oregon shelves.
 Hypoxia is forecasted earlier than climatological at both CEO42 and NH10 and even develops late summer/early fall at Ćháʔba· although this time period experiences low confidence in our forecast experience.
 Chlorophyll concentrations vary spatially but are forecasted to be slightly lower on the Washington shelf and over Heceta Bank early in the upwelling season, and near climatology over the rest of the upwelling season.
 Bottom Ω is forecasted to be undersaturated throughout the upwelling season, with the exception of supersaturated conditions on shallow nearshore Washington shelves early in the upwelling season.
 Surface Ω is forecasted to be supersaturated throughout the upwelling season for all coastal areas.